 12 Tips to Properly Clean & Maintain Oxygen Concentrators

-Clean & Maintain An Oxygen Concentrator
+Clean and Maintain An Oxygen Concentrator

 Oxygen concentrators have four separate components that together provide a system to provide therapy.
 Each of these parts requires regular maintenance to provide proper and continued functioning.
 This article discusses the maintenance requisites necessary for each component and the support materials available to everyone to provide valuable assistance.
 These tips can keep both home and portable oxygen concentrators in good working order and functioning for a more extended period.3, 4, 5